chriscurran/beerNode/README.md

 The software runs on Linux, any flavor.
 The development and testing is done using Fedora, but is targeted to the Raspberry Pi hardware.

+### Overview
+	- Raspberry Pi based.
+	- Node.js server provides all server side functionality.
+No web server needed.
+	- Backbone.js and Bootstrap 3 are used to create the browser app.
+	- Fully templated UI.
+	- Temperature control via basic, range or PID.
+	- Advanced graphing with server backed history.
+	- 1-Wire and GPIO support

 ### Requirements